simpleanalytics/blog/_posts/2022-03-22-website-analytics-without-cookies.md

 Want to learn more about what cookies are?
 Check out this [blog post](https://blog.simpleanalytics.com/what-are-internet-cookies).

 You can access the cookies when you open the developer toolbar (right-click + inspect).
-By navigating to the 'application' tab and clicking on 'cookies', you can see which cookies are used by the specific website.
+By navigating to the 'application' (or 'storage') tab and clicking on 'cookies,' you can see which cookies are used by the specific website.

 <img src="https://assets.simpleanalytics.com/blog/cookies/indeed-cookies.png" alt="Cookies of Indeed.com inspected via browser" class="border" />
 <p class="caption" markdown="1">
   Cookies of indeed.com inspected via browser
 </p>

-As you can see from the screenshot above (taken from the Indeed homepage), the name of the cookie is indicated as '\_ga'.
+As you can see from the screenshot above (taken from the Indeed homepage), the cookie's name is indicated as '\_ga'.
 The second arrow on the screenshot indicates the value:

 GA.1.2.1680553188.1645472981

-It consists of a version name, which is the first part, and a unique ID, which is the second part.
+It consists of a version name, the first part, and a unique ID, which is the second part.

 The version name: <mark>GA.1.2.</mark>

 The unique identifier: <mark>1680553188.1645472981</mark>

 The unique identifier consists of two parts.
 The first part is a randomly generated number.
 The second part is a timestamp for the first time the visitor visited the page.
-That way Google can identify whether someone is a unique visitor or not.
+That way, Google can identify whether someone is a unique visitor or not.

 Whenever someone visits a website, Google Analytics looks for the cookie, which is provided by the web browser.
 If there is a cookie stored, Google knows that the visitor is not unique.
 If Google can't find a cookie, it means it's a first-time visitor that visited the website.
 This is how Google Analytics distinguishes between unique visitors and pageviews.

 ## 1.2 Do you need a cookie banner when using Google Analytics?

 According to GDPR, websites need to get consent from those visitors to store a cookie on their device.
-Meaning, when you install Google Analytics you need to show a cookie banner to ask for consent.
+When you install Google Analytics, you need to show a cookie banner to ask for consent.
 To ensure Google Analytics works in compliance with privacy regulations, you need to take the following steps:

 1. Don't store cookies if you don't have consent.

 2. Make sure Google Analytics cookies are only activated after users have given their consent

-3. Be transparent with regards to the details of the Google Analytics cookies you are using.
+3. Be transparent regarding the details of the Google Analytics cookies you are using.
 According to privacy regulations, consent is only valid if it constitutes an informed decision.
 You need to explain what type of cookies you are using.

 4. Compile detailed information in your privacy policy.
 You need to include all Google Analytics cookies and other personal data tracking mechanisms in the privacy policy

 5. Turn on IP anonymization in your Google Analytics account and make sure that it uses pseudonymous identifiers.

 Not only are cookies privacy-invasive (that's the reason for the cookie banner), but you will also lose data.

-If a website visitor does not give consent to be tracked, the cookie won't be stored on the visitor's device.
+If a website visitor does not consent to be tracked, the cookie won't be stored on the visitor's device.
 This means your website metrics are not as accurate as they may seem.
-Actually, the numbers you see in your dashboard are underperforming your actual numbers.
+The numbers you see in your dashboard are underperforming your actual numbers.

-This is not only true for Google Analytics, but for every web analytics tool that uses cookies.
+This is true for Google Analytics and for every web analytics tool that uses cookies.

-More and more people become aware of the fact that they are being tracked around the internet, meaning that it is very likely that fewer people will give consent.
+More and more people become aware that they are being tracked around the internet, meaning that it is very likely that fewer people will give consent.
 This results in less accurate data.

 ## 1.3 Can you use Google Analytics without cookies?

-The short answer: Yes you can (whilst still not being compliant with GDPR-regulation)
+The short answer: Yes, you can (while still not being compliant with GDPR-regulation)

-<mark>The longer answer: Yes you can, but you probably don't want to</mark>
+<mark>The longer answer: Yes, you can, but you probably don't want to</mark>

-Google Analytics is a tool to show you how your website is performing by tracking certain metrics.
+Google Analytics is a tool to show you how your website is performing by tracking specific metrics.
 For those metrics to show accurate results, Google Analytics needs cookies to be installed on your website.
 If you want to try using Google Analytics without cookies, you are left with a broken analytics tool.

 If you are looking for website analytics without cookies, you should probably look at some alternative solutions.